seekinginfiniteloop/seekinginfiniteloop/README.md

 -  **Status**: mid-refactor.
 I originally planned to use Clevis, but thought the implementation was hacky, so I'm refactoring as all-python.

 ### **[Amazon_Job_Alertbot](https://github.com/seekinginfiniteloop/Amazon_Job_Alertbot)**
-- *Mostly* a tongue-in-cheeck project to gain a deep practical understanding of AWS serverless app dev/deployment.
+- *Mostly* a tongue-in-cheek project to gain a deep practical understanding of AWS serverless app dev/deployment.
 - Self-deploying AWS serverless system of microservices that simply checks amazon.jobs and provides better search settings and an alerts agent.
 - The project emerged from my appreciation for irony because [amazon.jobs](amazon.jobs) doesn't offer a job alerts service and I thought...🤔 where better to build an *amazon* job alerts service than AWS?
 - **Status**: Basic service works.
 I just need to finish the search template generation UI and email templating.
 Had I known pydantic existed it would have went much faster...